 The Masters Series in Mental Health is a 5 part series taught by Kim Masters, MD, a Harvard trained, innovative Psychiatrist with more than 40 years of experience in providing compassionate, individualized care to children, adolescents and adults.
 Clinical mental health providers will find his 3-hour seminars to be insightful and empowering.
 Practical, evidence-based skills are offered, to enhance and enliven any mental health practice, with a breath of fresh air.
 Dr. Masters gracefully presents a variety of mental health topics, designed to improve understanding, initiate dialogue among practitioners, promote compassionate care, enhance expertise, and optimize well-being.
 A true master in the art and science of psychiatry, Dr. Masters has been providing "whole person care" for more than four decades.

 The links below explore more topics offered in this series.
-Join us for any combination of the 5 seminars.*

 02/14/18 Masters Series – Conversion Disorder and other Somatoform Disorders: Historical Context, Diagnostic Features, and Current Treatment